Adoption Law Centers: A Guide for Families

-If you're a prospective birth mother wanting to know more about adoption law centers, fill out this form to connect with one of our adoption professionals today.
+If you're a prospective birth mother wanting to know more about adoption law centers, you can fill out this form to connect with one of our adoption specialists today.

 What Are Adoption Law Centers?

 Adoption law centers are attorney-owned corporations that act similarly to adoption agencies and have become more prevalent in the last several years.
 But they are not licensed or regulated the same way (more on this below).

 The services adoption law centers offer can also vary.
 Unlike an adoption law firm, most adoption law centers don’t provide legal adoption services.
 They often refer clients to separate attorneys for the legal work needed to complete the adoption.

 Adoption law firms, on the other hand, are organizations comprised of two or more attorneys who specialize in family law.
 In most cases, adoption law firms meet the legal needs of adoption while working alongside an adoption agency, although in some cases adoption attorneys will lead the adoption process (this is known as independent adoption).